MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-robust-coding-practices.md

 ### Principle: Don't trust the environment your code runs in

 Remember that you can't know how a customer sets up permissions for users.
 Although, a user might have access to the entry point of a function they might not have access to all tables referenced.
 Consider adding the `InherentPermissions` attribute to private functions not raising events.
-Write defensive code that checks for permissions and be very careful when accessing data through `RecordRef` – particularly in an event subscriber, as you can't know, which table is being passed as argument.
+Write defensive code that checks for permissions and be careful when accessing data through `RecordRef` – particularly in an event subscriber, as you can't know, which table is being passed as argument.

 ### Principle: Offer graceful degradations

 If your code is using an external component, you might want to design for situations where that component is temporarily unavailable.
-If this is the case, can you make your code being still functional but just not offer the full experience for the users?
+If so, can you make your code still functional but not offer the full experience for the users?

 Here are some examples of how you use this principle in practice: